rbiedrawa/kafka-monitoring/Readme.md

 ## Getting Started

-This repository contains multiple docker-compose stacks, which includes all necessary monitoring infrastructure.
+This repository contains multiple docker-compose stacks which includes all necessary monitoring infrastructure setup.

 Each sample demonstrates how to collect and monitor useful metrics and visualize records using various types of tools available online.

 Docker compose stacks can be found under [docker](./docker) directory.